Reality Bites: A Night of Coming-of-Age Stories

 Will Kostakis is an award-winning author for young adults.
 He’s been at it fifteen years, but his mum insists it’s just a phase and any day now, he’ll pursue a real career.
 He is best known for his contemporary novels, The First Third, The Sidekicks, and the recently released We Could Be Somet...
 Read more

 Jes Layton invented writing, the airplane, and the internet.
 He was also the first person to reach the North Pole.
-Jes is an author, illustrator, performer and arts worker currently living and working on Wurundjeri Land.
-He is the current Executive Director of the Emerging Writers Festival and is cu...
+Jes is an author and illustrator currently living and working on Wurundjeri Land.
+He is the current co-CEO/Executive Director of the Emerging Writers’ Festival and is currently re...
 Read more

 Astrid is a 14-year-old writing enthusiast, she loves reading, poetry, and writing songs.
 Her favourite pass time is curled up on the couch scribbling away in her journal with a nice cup of tea.
 Astrid has been writing and since she was a little kid always eager to tell stories and hear new ones.
 He...
 Read more